The North Cape on a clear night, surrounded by blue lights with the sea in the background

 First, to get to the North Cape plateau, you can drive yourself if you feel comfortable doing that with the conditions during your visit.

-If not, guided organized tours are available to the Cape year-round, as long as the road between Honnigsvåg and the North Cape is open.
+If not, guided organized tours are available year-round, as long as the road between Honnigsvåg and the North Cape is open.

 You can choose to take a tour that will take you up to the North Cape, where you will spend around 1.5 hours, and then back down to Honningsvåg.